-There are two recommended deployment strategies.
+There are two recommended deployment strategies for a Rancher server that manages downstream Kubernetes clusters.
 Each one has its own pros and cons.
 Read more about which one would fit best for your use case:

 Hub & Spoke Strategy

 In this deployment scenario, there is a single Rancher control plane managing Kubernetes clusters across the globe.
-The control plane would be run in an HA (high-availability) configuration, and there would be impact due to latencies.
+The control plane would be run on a high-availability Kubernetes cluster, and there would be impact due to latencies.

 - Environments could have nodes and network connectivity across regions.